kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 or updated objects are written at the new storage version.
 It is possible for an object to have been written at a version that is no longer served.

 When you read an object, you specify the version as part of the path.
-If you specify a version that is different from the object's stored version, Kubernetes returns the object to you at the version you requested, but the stored object is neither changed on disk, nor converted in any way (other than changing the `apiVersion` string) while serving the request.
 You can request an object at any version that is currently served.
+If you specify a version that is different from the object's stored version, Kubernetes returns the object to you at the version you requested, but the stored object is not changed on disk.

+What happens to the object that is being returned while serving the read request depends on what is specified in the CRD's `spec.conversion`:
+- if the default `strategy` value `None` is specified, the only modifications to the object are changing the `apiVersion` string and perhaps [pruning unknown fields](/docs/concepts/extend-kubernetes/api-extension/custom-resources/custom-resource-definitions/#field-pruning) (depending on the configuration).
+Note that this is unlikely to lead to good results if the schemas differ between the storage and requested version.
+- if [webhook conversion](#webhook-conversion) is specified, then this mechanism controls the conversion.

 If you update an existing object, it is rewritten at the version that is currently the storage version.
 This is the only way that objects can change from